Boyzone

-Boyzone were an Irish boy band, created in 1993 by talent manager Louis Walsh.
+Boyzone are an Irish boy band created in 1993 by the talent manager Louis Walsh.
 Before even recording any material, Boyzone made an appearance on RTÉ's The Late Late Show.
-Their most successful line-up was composed of Keith Duffy, Stephen Gately, Michael Graham, Ronan Keating, and Shane Lynch.
-As of 2018, Boyzone have released seven studio albums and nine compilation albums.
+Its most successful line-up was composed of Keith Duffy, Stephen Gately, Mikey Graham, Ronan Keating, and Shane Lynch.
+As of 2018, Boyzone had released seven studio albums and nine compilation albums.